theodorosmalezidis/DWH_project/README.md

 ![source](architecture/star_schema.png)

-Fell free to check the scripts [here]!(https://github.com/theodorosmalezidis/DWH_project/tree/main/scripts).
-These include the ETL processes and SQL queries used to build the Bronze, Silver, and Gold layers of the data warehouse.
+Feel free to check the scripts [here](https://github.com/theodorosmalezidis/DWH_project/tree/main/scripts).
+These include the ETL processes and SQL queries used to build and populate the Bronze, Silver, and Gold layers of the data warehouse.